 Here’s Maltese mix Rocky tasting a raw chicken neck:

-How to feed raw necks to your dog
+How to feed raw chicken necks to your dog

 If you feed them outside, I’d suggest a grassy area, but depending on the weather and your location, this may not always be feasible.

 When feeding them inside, I would either put a towel under my dogs’ bowls that I would then toss into the wash after they were done eating, or feed them the raw meaty bone in their crates without the addition of any bedding.
 Both options meant clean up was a breeze since I’d just have to wash the towel or wipe down the crate tray.